gzoller/scala-reflection/README.md

 Pet[Boolean] is a parameterized trait.
 We get the concrete class value "com.mystuff.Dog" from the JSON.
 We need to resolve Dog ***in terms of*** Pet[Boolean] to find the correct type of 'special'.

-We accomplish this feat in dotty-reflection like this:
+We accomplish this feat in scala-reflection like this:

 ```scala